ted-khaung/ted-khaung/README.md

 <Hello, World!>

---I'm currently striving to make a career pivot to data engineering.
+-- I'm currently striving to make a career pivot to data engineering.
---I'm starting with basic Python and SQL skills.
+-- I'm starting with basic Python and SQL skills.
---Determined to build data pipeline projects within 2 months.
+-- Determined to build data pipeline projects within 2 months.

 <!--
 **ted-khaung/ted-khaung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.